shreeyajoshi2013/Prediction-of-Electricity-Consumption/README.md

       *  Choosing important features by calculating feature importances <br>

 ## Conclusion <br>
-The features contributing the most towards the prediction of the electricity consumption is obtained with several steps of data cleaning, processing and feature engineering. <br>
+There are about 14 features from the entire dataset that are found to be contributing the most towards the consumption of electricity, and are found after several steps of data cleaning, processing and feature engineering. <br>
-Random Forest Regressor is giving fair output with R2 score of 0.875.
+Random Forest Regressor is giving fair output for prediction of the consumption in Kilo Watt Hour (KWH ) with R2 score of 0.875.
 With more data exploration and manipulation, more optimised prediction can be obtained.

 ### Further Tasks <br>
 Other models such as Neural Networks can be used for the prediction. <br>